-The Plastic Ocean Foundation UK is the founding organisation and a United Kingdom Registered Charity, registration number 1139843.
-It was started by Jo Ruxton and Sonjia Norman in 2009.
+The Plastic Ocean Foundation UK is the founding organisation and was started by Jo Ruxton and Sonjia Norman in 2009.
 Jo had previously worked for WWF in Hong Kong, where she had met Sonjia and subsequently as a film producer for the BBC’s Natural History Unit.
 Sonjia had always been an ardent environmentalist and living in Hong Kong she had seen first hand the damage our modern lifestyle was doing to the ocean environment.

 Reports of a so-called ‘island’ of plastic in the Pacific prompted Jo to join an expedition to the region to see it for herself.
 Joined by a cameraman she documented the journey.
 There was no island!
 The truth, however, was far more insidious.
 The Great Pacific Garbage patch was more like a plastic soup of tiny plastic particles and these were getting into the food chain.
 The potential harm to human health was potentially catastrophic.